nu-radio/analysis-scripts/gen2-tdr-2021/production_scripts/README.md

 ## step 4 scripts
 Step 4 is the step where the merged hdf5 files are put into json files (one per zenith and energy bin).
+We put them into json files so they are more human readable.
 Instructions on running step 4 are in the corresponding directory.

-After step 4 has been run, all the output json fils have to be merged togeter.
+After step 4 has been run, all the output json fils have to be merged together.

 This can be done by doing: